Denzeduous/avian-lang.org-source/content/about.md

 # Avian: The First Behavior-Oriented Programming Language

-Hello an welcome to Avian, the first programming language created for the [Behavior-Oriented Programming (BOP) paradigm](https://avian-lang.org/bop/).
+Hello and welcome to Avian, the first programming language created for the [Behavior-Oriented Programming (BOP) paradigm](https://avian-lang.org/bop/).
 Avian was made with the pillars of BOP in mind:

 - Explicitness over implicitness